 As part of the Gouldian Finch Management Plan (Strategen 2012) and as a requirement for State approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), regular assessments of Gouldian finch populations and their associated habitats (breeding and feeding areas) are to be carried out during the construction and operation of the Ord River Irrigation Area Weaber Plain Development Project in the Eastern Kimberly.
-This report covers the results of the 2014 survey of the presence and distribution of non-breeding Gouldian finches, as well as the early wet season habitat assessment (2014-2015).
 In concurrence with these conditions, this report summarises data for the wet season vegetation surveys, which specifically monitored the presence, condition and phenology of wet season feeding habitat and the critical feeding grasses used by Gouldian finches.